yukicode26/stem/README.md

 - Quality Assurance
 - Next.js workflows
 - Responsive UI design
+- API data fetching
+- Static Site Generation (SSG)

 ## Notes

-- This project is a front-end concept website created for educational purposes.
+- This project was developed as part of my Diploma of Information Technology (Web Development) studies.
 - The shopping cart currently supports single-item localStorage functionality.
 - Checkout and payment processing are not implemented.
 - All website images used in this project were AI-generated for educational and mockup purposes.